-- (1) If you hold or receive client money, you must keep one or more client accounts (unless all the client money is always dealt with outside any client account in accordance with rule 9, rule 10, rule 16 or rule 17). - (2) A "client account" is an account of a practice kept at a bank or building society for holding client money, in accordance with the requirements of this part of the rules. - (3) The client account(s) client account(s) of: - (a) a sole practitioner must be in the name under which the sole practitioner is recognised by the SRA, whether that is the sole practitioner's own name or in-the firm name;
+- 13.1 If you hold or receive client money, you must keep one or more client accounts (unless all the client money is always dealt with outside any client account in accordance with rule 8, rule 9, rule 15 or rule 16). - 13.2 A "client account" is an account of a practice kept at a bank or building society for holding client money, in accordance with the requirements of this part of the rules. - 13.3 The client account(s) of: - (a) a sole practitioner must be in the name under which the sole practitioner is recognised by the SRA, whether that is the sole practitioner's own name or the firm name; - (b) a partnership must be in the name under which the partnership is recognised by the SRA;

-- (b) a partnership must be in the name under which the partnership is recognised by the SRA; - (c) an incorporated practice must be in the company name, or the name of the LLP, as registered at Companies House; - (d) in-house solicitors or registered European lawyers must be in the name of the current principal solicitor/registered European lawyer or solicitors/registered European lawyers; - (e) trustees, where all the trustees of a trust are managers and/or employees of the same recognised body or licensed body, must be either in the name of the recognised body/licensed body or in the name of the trustee(s); - (f) trustees, where all the trustees of a trust are the sole practitioner and/or his or her employees, must be either in the name under which the sole practitioner is recognised by the SRA or in the name of the trustee(s);
+- (c) an incorporated practice must be in the company name, or the name of the LLP, as registered at Companies House; - (d) in-house solicitors or RELs must be in the name of the current principal solicitor/REL or solicitors/RELs; - (e) trustees, where all the trustees of a trust are managers and/or employees of the same recognised body or licensed body, must be either in the name of the recognised body/licensed body or in the name of the trustee(s); - (f) trustees, where all the trustees of a trust are the sole practitioner and/or his or her employees, must be either in the name under which the sole practitioner is recognised by the SRA or in the name of the trustee(s);